LA fires update: Is it safe to travel to California and is LAX closed?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Authorities in Los Angeles have braced for the return of high winds this week, the sort of winds that caused wildfires to spread across California, which has now burned across around 60 square miles of the region.
+Authorities in Los Angeles are continuing to tackle the wildfires that have spread across California, which has now burned over 40,000 acres in the region.

-Between Monday and Wednesday this week, winds will be milder than last week in Los Angeles and Ventura counties, but will reach up to 70 mph in the mountains and up to 60mph in the coasts and valleys, according to the National Weather Service (NWS).
+The National Weather Service (NWS) said Wednesday that wind speeds in southern California are dwindling, though sudden gusts and dry conditions could still help ignite new fires.

-The NWS has warned of a “particularly dangerous situation” in the days ahead.
+However, the NWS added that the winds will “be slow to weaken” and as conditions change, the “potential for rapid fire growth and localized downed trees and power outages will still remain.”

-Large numbers of people have been put under evacuation orders since the fires started, and at least 25 people have been killed amid the devastating blaze.
+More than 90,000 residents have been urged by officials to stay alert and follow any evacuation warnings and orders, while at least 25 people have been killed amid the devastating blaze.

 Power outages have been experienced by many over the past week, while thousands of others have seen their homes or businesses burn down, including in the Pacific Palisades, known for being the home of several A-listers.